Register a Death

 The particulars required for registration purposes include the following:

-- The name and address of the deceased's own doctor.
+- The name and practice details of the deceased's own doctor.

 In addition, the following documents should be taken to the Registrar's office: